Hui606/Install-CGAL-Bindings-for-python-and-java/README.md

   python test.py
   ... output of the example test.py...`
   ```

-__Note:__ for this line `mkdir build/CGAL-5.0_release -p` is used for create two folders: "CGAL-5.0_release" inside "build".
-But I couldn't create the folders so I create it manually.

 The above code is for __Python__ usage.
 If __Java__, you can just copy the code in that link.